joagre/bespoke/doc/prepare_image.md

 ## Install required packages

 ```
-sudo apt install libsodium-dev erlang-nox
+sudo apt install libsodium-dev erlang-nox wamerican
 ```

 ## Build and install Bespoke BBS

-Do this on the build machine:
+Do this on a build machine sporting OTP-25.2.3 (no more, no less):

 ```
 make release